Karkaranos/CapstoneRepository/README.txt

-You will need to equip at least 1 spell before entering combat; artifacts are optional To cast a spell, you must click the tile an enemy is on
+You will need to equip at least 1 spell before entering combat; artifacts are optional To cast a spell, you must click the tile an enemy is on You can only have one spell of each type at a time

 --Known Bugs--
 Enemies can pass through other enemies
 Enemies can stand on the same tile
 Enemies die before the attack VFX show
-The only spell that works with multiple enemies on the same tile is Lightning 4- Lightning Strikes
+The only spell that works with multiple enemies on the same tile is Lightning 4- Lightning Strikes Clicking on an enemy out of range to cast a spell consumes Action Points

 --Missing Feedback--
 Action Points need more feedback